212: Godzilla vs. Megalon

 In Alcoholics Anonymous (AA), members are frequently given medallions to commemorate anniversaries in the group—one year, five years, ten years, and so on.

-Uh, if someone could tell Raymond Burr he’s late ...
+Uh, somebody can tell Raymond Burr he’s late ...

 Raymond Burr (1917-1993) was a burly actor best known for his role as Perry Mason, in the television series of the same name.
 In 1956 he appeared in the American version of Gojira, a.k.a.
 Godzilla, as reporter Steve Martin, with his scenes added into the original Japanese version.
 In 1985 he reprised his role in the Godzilla remake.
 (Thanks to Aaron for clarifying Burr's role.)